 Here’s what you need to consider before naming a trust as a life insurance beneficiary:

 In this article:

 Common trusts used as beneficiaries

 First, let’s go over the two different kinds of trusts you can list as your life insurance’s primary or contingent beneficiary.
-An irrevocable trust or a revocable trust can both be listed your life insurance beneficiary, and they each come with their own set of pros and cons.
-Most young families (including my own) have a revocable trust.
+An irrevocable trust or a revocable trust can both be listed as your life insurance beneficiary, and they each come with their own set of pros and cons.
+Generally, most young families (including my own) tend to choose a revocable trust when the time comes.
 Let’s talk about why.

 This is an ideal situation for families who want a trust to protect their life insurance benefits and reserve them for the cost of caring for their kids, or as a future inheritance for their (currently) minor children.
 The flexibility that a revocable living trust has means that you can change the trust as your wishes or financial needs change — which is perfect for a growing family.